Citizenship

 Having dual citizenship is not the same as having second citizenship.
 Obtaining a second passport does not mean having equal rights in other countries.
 In the case of second citizenship, each state views a bipatride only as its own citizen.

-Bipatrides can receive the benefits offered by each state where they are a citizen.
+Holders of several passports can get the benefits offered by each state where they are a citizen.
 For instance, they can vote, have access to social privileges, and gain work opportunities.

-Ample travel opportunities.
+1. Ample travel opportunities.
 With two passports, you can easily travel.
-For example, if you have a European passport, you will receive visa-free entry into the Schengen area.
-Citizenship in the Caribbean — for example, with Grenada — opens visa-free entry to more than 140 countries.
+For example, if you have a European passport, you will receive visa-free entry into the Schengen Area.
+Citizenship in the Caribbean — for example, with Dominica — opens visa-free entry to more than 145 countries.

 Disadvantages of dual citizenship